mahmoudrabbas/leave-request-system/README.md

 # 🏢 Leave Request Management System

 A simple HR management system for handling employee leave requests.
-Employees can submit leave requests, and managers can review, approve, or reject them.
+Employees can submit leave requests, and admin can review, approve, or reject them.

 ---